-The A-iPower SUA2000iV is a rv ready dual fuel portable generator that is quiet, compact, rv ready and lightweight, making this model ideal for: Camping and tailgating enthusiasts and RV travelers looking to improve their independence and nomad lifestyle.
+The Champion 100402 is a rv ready dual fuel portable generator that is quiet, compact, rv ready and lightweight, making this model ideal for: Camping and tailgating enthusiasts and RV travelers looking to improve their independence and nomad lifestyle

 This model has a continuous power of 1600 watts and a starting power of 2000 watts.
-In propane mode the max running watt is 1500 so pretty sweet deal hope this helps anybody that’s looking to get the Ai power 2000 Watt dual fuel portable generator rv ready.
-This propane generator does not have a dc outlet, but this model does have a rv port.
+In propane mode the max running watt is 1440 so pretty sweet deal hope this helps anybody that’s looking to get the Champion 2000 Watt dual fuel portable generator rv ready.
+This propane generator does have a 12V DC outlet, but this model does not have a rv port.

-With a weight of just 46 pounds, it is still a portable option for transporting to the jobsite or campground.
+With a weight of just 47.6 pounds, it is still a portable option for transporting to the jobsite or campground.
 The ergonomic handle also makes it easier to pick up in one hand.
-With the generator at half load, you will experience over 7 hours of uninterrupted power backup.
+With the generator at 25% load, you will experience over 11 hours of uninterrupted power backup.

 Conclusion: Best Quiet & Best Portable

-- The inverter technology used by A-iPower provides secure and clean power for sensitive electronics such as tablets, televisions, notebook computers, and other electronics.
+- The inverter technology used by Champion 100402 provides secure and clean power for sensitive electronics such as tablets, televisions, notebook computers, and other electronics.

 5. Duromax XP4850EH Portable Propane Generator

 The DuroMax XP4850EH has a 210 cc 4-stroke engine with a output of 7 HP and has an electric start that is supplemented by a recoil start.
 The engine is air-cooled, and when oil levels are low the generator shuts off.
 The model’s high output and efficiency compensate for the low-quality wheels.